Debt Division in Divorce

 Generally, in determining how to handle debt in a divorce action, the court will assess when the debt was incurred, who the debt belongs to, and the nature of the debt.
 If a court finds that a couple has joint debt, there are numerous ways it may choose to divide it.
 Under Texas law, courts do not have to divide marital debt equally; they must merely distribute it in a manner they deem fair in consideration of the unique facts of the case.
 For example, the court may divide the debt equally among the parties.
 In some instances, the parties will agree to sell marital property, such as their house, to pay any outstanding joint debts before the divorce is finalized.
 In other cases, the court may grant a party that agrees to pay the bulk of joint liabilities a greater share of marital assets.
 If one party has traditionally cared for the children, the court may order the other party to bear a greater portion of any joint debt.Meet With a Trusted Dallas Lawyer to Discuss Your Options

 Many couples incur substantial debts throughout the duration of their marriages, and if they divorce, they will often argue over who should bear the responsibility of their financial liabilities.
 If you are considering ending your marriage or were served with legal documents instituting a suit for dissolution, it is smart to meet with an attorney to discuss what you can anticipate with regard to debt division in your divorce.
 The trusted Dallas lawyers of McClure Law Group can assess the facts of your case and inform you of what measures you can take to try to protect your interests.
-Our main office is in Dallas, and we are available by appointment at our Collin County office in Plano.
 We regularly represent people in divorce actions in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We also help parties with other family law issues in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can reach us through our form online or by calling 214.692.8200 to set up a conference.